|Disclaimer||Course and program fees||YU-card|

 - Click Add a Course.

-- Type the catalogue number into the add course field.
+- Type the catalogue number of the course.

 - The catalogue number, course number, and course title will display.
 If this is the course you want to add, then click Yes.

-If you are cannot add the course, then you will see an explanation.
+If you are cannot add the course, then you will see an explanation in red.

 To drop a course: